hammerlab/guacamole/README.md

 Guacamole is a framework for variant calling, i.e. identifying DNA mutations from [Next Generation Sequencing][seq] data.
-It currently includes a toy germline (non-cancer) variant caller as well as a somatic variant caller for finding cancer mutations.
+It currently includes a toy germline (non-cancer) variant caller as well as two somatic variant callers for finding cancer mutations.
 Most development effort has gone into somatic calling.